Fallas in Valencia, and Our ‘Falla’ About It

 Fallas in Valencia is a UNESCO Designation

 With all this talk about fire and impermanence, you’d think that’s it – fine!
 But perhaps there are things that do last.
-Just this past year, the Fallas Festival was listed by UNESCO on their Representative List of the Intangible Cultural Heritage of Humanity.
+In 2016, the Fallas Festival was listed by UNESCO on their Representative List of the Intangible Cultural Heritage of Humanity.

 Why We Love the Fallas in Valencia

 Yah, at first we thought it pretty crazy that they light giant beautiful structures of art on fire in the middle of the city (among other things), but the Fallas Festival has a way of swooping you up into its fantastical energy.
 It’s the culmination of the people and their passion for their culture; you see it in their faces and the breathtaking Falla scenes with their vibrant colors; you hear it in the music and noise, and taste it in the food and treats.
-For us, the Fallas have become a part of our life here in Spain; it’s really growing on us and we love it!
+For us, the Fallas have become a part of our life here in Spain.
+It continues to grow on us and we love it!